w3c-webmob/netinfo-usecases/README.md

  * provide access to the connection type the system is using to receive data: namely cellular, Wi-Fi, or none (e.g., airplane mode).
 This information needs to be available either immediately on page load or as close as possible to it.
 If the connection type changes, then the change needs to be reflected in the API in a way that script can access the updated information.

  * provide a means for scripts to be notified if the connection type changes.
-This is to allow developers to make dynamic changes to the DOM and/or inform the user that network connection type has changed.
+This is to allow developers to make dynamic changes to the DOM and/or inform the user that the network connection type has changed.

 ## License
 ![CC0](http://i.creativecommons.org/p/zero/1.0/80x15.png) To the extent possible under law, the [contributors](https://github.com/w3c-webmob/netinfo/graphs/contributors) have waived all copyright and related or neighboring rights to this work.
 In addition, as of 21 December 2013, the editors have made this document available under the Open Web Foundation Agreement Version 1.0, which is available at http://www.openwebfoundation.org/legal/the-owf-1-0-agreements/owfa-1-0.